Two Opinions About Including a Photo on a Resume

-There are two camps: one that says you need a photo on the resume and the other, which says you shouldn't use it:
+There are two camps: one that says you need a photo in your resume and the other that says you shouldn't include a photo.

 If the employer later interviews you but doesn't hire you, it opens the possibility of a discrimination claim.
-Some companies will even flat-out reject resumes with photos, just to avoid that potential accusation.
-That's one reason some ATS solutions remove photos from resumes, leaving only the text.
+Some companies will even flat out reject resumes with photos just to avoid that potential accusation.
+That's one reason that some ATS solutions remove pictures from resumes, leaving only the text.

-The camp that stands for using the photo on the resume says that experts worry too much.
+The camp that is in favor of including a photo in the resume says that experts worry too much.
 Trying to get acquainted with a person without knowing what he/she looks like goes against nature.
-For example, LinkedIn profiles without photos are exactly the ones evaluated as unprofessional.
+For example, LinkedIn profiles without photos are the ones that are viewed as unprofessional.

-If you choose to put a photo on a resume, target it just as you do the rest of your resume.
-Your photo should comply with the company's values and culture.
+If you choose to include a photo in your resume, its style should comply with the company's values and culture.

-We recommend you to have two separate photos – formal and informal.
-Use a formal photo if the company is a big corporation with a more official environment and use an informal photo if your desired company has a more relaxed environment.
-Your photo background should be clean and uncluttered.
+We recommend that you have two separate photos – one formal photo and one informal photo.
+Use a formal photo if the company is a big corporation that has a more formal environment, and use an informal photo if your desired company has a more relaxed atmosphere.
+Your photo's background should be clean and uncluttered.

-Whatever you choose, either to put a photo or not, don't spend too much time thinking about it.
-A content on a resume is a core.
+Whatever you choose, either to include a photo or not, don't spend too much time thinking about it - the content of your resume is its core.